michieltjampens/dcafs/docs/Basics.md

 - text -> replace one value with another
 - flag -> use other values for true/false (instead of the default like 1,yes,true,high for true)

-Altering the store to increase the roll with 5 (for now, there's no command to do this).
+Altering the store to increase the roll with 5, cmd for this is `store:dice,alterval,rolled,op,i=i+5`
 ```xml
 <store delimiter=":">
       <int i="1" name="rolled" unit=""> <!-- because the content will contain the op, the name becomes an attribute -->